marijnh/Eloquent-JavaScript/13_browser.md

 GET /index.html HTTP/1.1
 ```

-There's a lot more rules about the way the requester can include more
+There are a lot more rules about the way the requester can include more
 information in the ((request)) and the way the other side, which
 returns the resource, packages up its content.
 We'll look at HTTP in a
 little more detail in [Chapter ?](http).